christielau/portfolio/pages/now.md

 * [Edible container gardening](#My-garden), food waste and plastic waste reduction

-## Open to...
+## I would love to...
-* Speaking at your event
+* Speak at your event
-* Running workshops at your hackathon
+* Run workshops + advise at your hackathon
-* Becoming a UX mentor
+* Become a UX mentor
-* Joining a charity board
+* Join a charity board

 ## My balcony garden <i class="twa twa-herb"></i>
 + Propagating pilea peperomioides and aloe vera
-+ Growing leafy salads
++ Growing leafy salads (Pak Choi, Rocket leaves) and herbs
-+ Something exciting: I started a wormery on my balcony since early March and the worms have been doing great.
-Thank you guys.
++ Keeping a wormery on my balcony (Est. March 2019)